ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 - The *coherence* file pixel values range from 0.0 to 1.0, with 0.0 being completely non-coherent and 1.0 being perfectly coherent.
 - The *unwrapped phase* file shows the results of the phase unwrapping process.
 Negative values indicate movement towards the sensor, and positive values indicate movement away from the sensor.
 This is the main interferogram output.
 - The *wrapped phase* file indicates the interferogram phase after applying the adaptive filter immediately before unwrapping.
-Values range from negative pi to positive pi. *(optional)*
+Values range from negative pi to positive pi.
-- The *look vectors* theta (θ) and phi (φ) describe the elevation and orientation angles of the sensor's look direction. *(optional)*
+- The *look vectors* theta (θ) and phi (φ) describe the elevation and orientation angles of the sensor's look direction.
-- The *DEM* file gives the local terrain heights in meters, with a geoid correction applied. *(optional)*
+- The *DEM* file gives the local terrain heights in meters, with a geoid correction applied.
 - The *water mask* file indicates coastal waters and large inland waterbodies.
 Pixel values of 1 indicate land and 0 indicate water.
 This file is in 8-bit unsigned integer format.

 If the **water mask** option is selected, the water mask is applied *after* phase unwrapping to exclude water pixels from the output.
 The water mask is generated using the [GSHHG](http://www.soest.hawaii.edu/wessel/gshhg "http://www.soest.hawaii.edu/wessel/gshhg/land" ){target=_blank} dataset.
 To compile the reference shapefile, the full-resolution L1 dataset (boundary between land and ocean) and L5 dataset (boundary between Antarctic ice and ocean) were combined.
 The L3 dataset (boundary between islands and the lakes they are within) was removed from the L2 dataset (boundary between lakes and land), and this combined dataset was removed from the combined L1/L5 dataset.
 The GSHHG dataset was last updated in 2017, so there may be discrepancies where shorelines have changed.

 A **browse image** is included for the unwrapped (unw_phase) phase file, which is in PNG format and is 2048 pixels wide.
-The browse image is displayed using a cyclic color ramp to generate fringes.
-Each fringe in the browse image represents a phase difference of 6 pi.
-Because each 2-pi difference is equivalent to half the wavelength of the sensor, each 6-pi fringe represents about 8.3 cm of line-of-sight displacement for these Sentinel-1 products.

 The tags and extensions used and example file names for each raster are listed in Table 2 below.